 In February 2017, Rosemary Kilkenny, J.D., Georgetown's first Vice President for Institutional Equity, Diversity, and Affirmative Action, delivered the Biondi Copeland lecture and received the inaugural Dr. Carol J. Lancaster Award for leadership in the Georgetown community.

-On October 17, 2018, we will welcome Dr. Johnnetta Cole, President Emerita of Spelman College and Bennett College and former Director of the Smithsonian National Museum of African Art, to be interviewed by Dr. Marcia Chatelain, Associate Professor of History and African American Studies.
-The lecture will be held in Riggs Library at 6:00pm, with a reception following.
+On October 17, 2018, we welcomed Dr. Johnnetta Cole, President Emerita of Spelman College and Bennett College and former Director of the Smithsonian National Museum of African Art, who spoke in conversation with Dr. Marcia Chatelain, Associate Professor of History and African American Studies.